SpellholdStudios/Region_of_Terror/README.md

 - Added *rot.ini* metadata file to support AL|EN's "Project Infinity".
 - Added `DESIGNATED` numbers and "*region_of_terror*" and "*rot_kits*" component `LABELS`.
+- Worldmap transition should work as intended.
+- Various bugfixes, as listed in the GitHub commits. :wink:
+- Corrected tra files.
 - Added `README` command in tp2.

-- Wrote a new *rot-readme-english.html* readme file and moved all readme files into new readme folder.</li>
+- Wrote a new *rot-readme-english.html* readme file and moved all readme files into new readme folder.
+- Renamed folder to RoT and moved tp2 inside mod folder.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Uploaded mod to official SpellHold Studios GitHub mirror account.

-- Renamed folder to RoT and moved tp2 inside mod folder.
-- Corrected tra files.
-- Worldmap transition should work as intended.
-- Various bugfixes, as listed in the GitHub commits.

 ##

 #### Version 3.1 (April 13, 2018)

-- Compatibility with EE/EET and SOA/TOB/BGT.
+- Compatibility with EE/EET and SOA/TOB/BGT, by Weigo.
+- So many fixes to be described. :wink:
+- Updated <acronym title="Weimer Dialogue Utility">WeiDU</acronym> installer to v246.

 ##